ad13380/acebook-bits-please/README.md

 4. Put together presentation of project

-## Future Modifications
+# Future Modifications

 In the limited time we had to complete the project we managed to implement 3 features (posts, comments and photos).
-If we had some more time we would like to add the following features to our application:
+If we had some more time we would like to add the following features to our application.

     * Users can like other users' photos, posts and comments
     * Users can comment on users' photos
     * User's profile picture is shown by their name on all pages